cpino2/cpino2/README.md

 </details>

 ## Current Projects
-This semester, I am working on navigating GitHub, learning how to code on Visual Studio Code, and understanding how to link my Visual Studio Code to my Github Profile.
+This semester, I am working on navigating GitHub, learning how to code on Visual Studio Code, and understanding how to link my Visual Studio Code to my Github Portfolio.

 ## Let's Connect 🌐
 <a href="https://www.linkedin.com/in/cecilia-pino-004846289/">